 Note that parkinsonism was the central feature of the old, boxers’ CTE.
 And yet it would play essentially no role at all in the new, football players’ CTE.

 Mike Webster and the new CTE

 The new CTE era began in 1997 when a former star lineman for the Pittsburgh Steelers, Mike Webster, asked a lawyer to help him apply to the NFL for disability compensation.
 Webster had shown signs of impairments in memory, mood and impulse control within a few years of his retirement from the NFL after the 1990 season.
-A local newspaper profile published in 1997 noted that he was at the time “homeless, unemployed, deep in debt, beset with medical ailments, lacking health insurance, in the midst of divorce, in the care of a psychiatrist and on medication, and involved in a complex lawsuit over real estate investments.”
+A local newspaper profile published in 1997 noted that he was at the time “homeless, unemployed, deep in debt, beset with medical ailments, lacking health insurance, in the midst of a divorce, in the care of a psychiatrist and on medication, and involved in a complex lawsuit over real estate investments.”
 Two years later he was arrested for forging prescriptions for the stimulant Ritalin.